 You will almost hear the birds squawking and the wind gently rustling through the grass when you view the amazing stained glass window towards the back of the apartment.
 This coupled with mosaics depicting idle countryside picnics gives the feeling of nature slowly creeping inside the flat.
 In fact, that was the point: Art Nouveau was rebelling against grim industrial city landscapes.

 The only disappointing thing about the interior is that there is not one stick of furniture left.
 By the 1920s people had lost their taste for this over ornate art; less fuss and balance became the vogue.
-The house in keeping with the fashions was remodelled and its dated furniture sold.
-Luckily for us, the National Museum of Catalan Art (MNAC) bought some pieces and you can now view it at your own leisure on the upper floors.
+The house in keeping with the fashions was remodelled and its dated furniture was sold.
+Luckily for us, the National Museum of Catalan Art (MNAC) bought some pieces and you can now view them at your own leisure on the upper floors.

 If planning to visit Casa Lleó i Morera, book your space in advance on the official website as they limit the group size to 20.
 Expect an intimate tour with knowledgeable guides who are discovering more about the house every day.